-You know you want to be your own boss.
+You know you want to be your own boss, but you’re not sure how to get there.
 So you ask yourself, “What kind of business should I start?”
-You might try to answer that question by matching your interests and personality type to a
+You might try to answer that question by matching your interests and personality type to a particular industry or business.

 Many business owners get their start by working in an industry then spotting an opportunity from within.
 If you have experience in a field and wanted to start a similar or related business, you would have an advantage over someone starting from scratch.

 If you have an idea for a business, but lack experience in the field, you might want work for someone else for a little while.
-It’s not the quickest path to ownership, but you can gain valuable insights into things like pricing, typical customers, and suppliers.
+It’s not the quickest path to ownership, but you can gain valuable insights into things like pricing, customer needs, and suppliers.

 Finding a business suited to your strengths and skills would be ideal.
 Take a personal inventory of your skills and strong points.
 Eliminate potential businesses where you could spend too much time doing something you’re not good at or don’t want to learn.

 Knowing what you’re not good at is just as important as pinpointing your strengths.
-Your strengths should serve you well, but they may not be enough to make your business successful.
+Your strengths will serve you well, but they may not be enough to make your business successful.

 Listen to your target audience online.
 Sites like Twitter and Yahoo!
 Answers are filled with people telling you what they like and don’t like.
 People share good and bad experiences with businesses on sites like Yelp.
 If you pay attention, you’ll know exactly how to market to and build relationships with your future customers.